Geometric Prior Based Deep Human Point Cloud Geometry Compression: Experiments

 \subsubsection{Datasets}

-We conduct a series of experiments on prevailing high-resolution human point cloud datasets, namely 8i Voxelized Full Bodies (8iVFBv2)~\cite{8iVFBv2}, Owlii dynamic human dataset (Owlii)~\cite{owlii}, THuman2.0~\cite{tao2021function4d}, and 8i Voxelized Surface Light Field (8iVSLF)~\cite{8ivslf}, as shown in Fig.~\ref{fig:datasets} and summerized in Table~\ref{tbl:datasets}.
+We conduct a series of experiments on prevailing high-resolution human point cloud datasets, namely 8i Voxelized Full Bodies (8iVFBv2)~\cite{8iVFBv2}, Owlii dynamic human dataset (Owlii)~\cite{owlii}, THuman2.0~\cite{tao2021function4d}, and 8i Voxelized Surface Light Field (8iVSLF)~\cite{8ivslf}, as shown in Fig.~\ref{fig:datasets} and summarized in Table~\ref{tbl:datasets}.
 The 8iVFBv2 dataset~\cite{8iVFBv2} and the sequence \textit{queen} from MPEG PCC~\cite{ctc_vpcc, ctc_gpcc} are used for training.
 The former contains four sequences with 300 frames each, while the latter includes 250 frames.
-Due to GPU memory limitations, each point cloud is partitioned into four patches using a KD-tree, thus resulting in a total of 5800 3D patches for training.
+As mentioned above, GPU memory constraints preclude training with full high-resolution point clouds.
+After the geometric prior representation, we partition the source into four patches at the midpoint along the x- and y-axes using a KD-tree, where the same partition boundaries are followed for the aligned point cloud.
 During testing, we employ the entire human point clouds for inference, using point clouds from standardization committees: \textit{basketball player}, \textit{dancer}, \textit{exercise}, \textit{model} sequences from Owlii~\cite{owlii}, \textit{thaidancder} and \textit{boxer} from 8iVSLF~\cite{8ivslf}.
-To further demonstrate the generalization capability, we also utilize high-quality human scans from the publicly available and challenging THuman2.0 dataset~\cite{tao2021function4d}, which are processed into point clouds with the midpoint subdivision algorithm and employed as testing data.
-Furthermore, the geometry precision for point clouds, as indicated in the last column of Table~\ref{tbl:datasets}, represents the number of distinct values along each axis of the 3D coordinates.
-For instance, with a geometry precision of 10 bits, the $x$, $y$, and $z$ values for each point range from 0 to 1023.
+To further demonstrate generalization, we also utilize high-quality human scans from the publicly available and challenging THuman2.0 dataset~\cite{tao2021function4d}.
+These scans are converted into point clouds with the midpoint subdivision algorithm and employed as testing data.
+Table~\ref{tbl:datasets} provides details of the point clouds used for training and testing, where the last column denotes the number of bit values encoded along each axis of the 3D coordinate space.